Valide sultan

 Valide Sultan (والده سلطان, lit.
 "Sultana Mother") was the title held by the mother of a ruling sultan of the Ottoman Empire.
-The Ottomans first formally used the title in the 16th century for Hafsa Sultan (died 1534), mother of Sultan Suleyman I, superseding the previous epithets of valide hatun ("lady mother"), mehd-i ulya ("cradle of the great").
+The title was supposedly created by Suleiman the Magnificent in the 16th century for his mother Hafsa Sultan, superseding the previous epithets of mehd-i ulya ("cradle of the great").

 Normally, the living mother of a ruling sultan held this title; mothers who died before their sons' accession to the throne never received it.
-In special cases, there were grandmothers, stepmothers, adoptive mothers and sisters of the ruling sultans who, although not officially holding the title, assumed the role of valide sultan, like Mihrimah Sultan the most powerful and influential Ottoman princess, and Rahime Perestu Sultan.
+In special cases, there were grandmothers, stepmothers, adoptive mothers and sisters of the ruling sultans who, although not officially holding the title, assumed the role of valide sultan, like Mihrimah Sultan, the most powerful and influential Ottoman princess, and Rahime Perestu Sultan.

 Term

 The word valide (والده) literally means 'mother' in Ottoman Turkish, from Arabic wālida.
 The Turkish pronunciation of the word valide is /tr/.

 Sultan (سلطان, sulṭān) is an Arabic word originally meaning 'authority' or 'dominion'.
 By the beginning of the 16th century, this title, carried by both men and women of the Ottoman dynasty, was replacing other titles by which prominent members of the imperial family had been known (notably hatun for women and bey for men).
+This usage underlines the Ottoman conception of sovereign power as family prerogative.
 Consequently, the title valide hatun (title for living mother of reigning Ottoman sultan before 16th century) also turned into valide sultan.
 This usage underlines the Ottoman conception of sovereign power as family prerogative.

 Western tradition knows the Ottoman ruler as sultan, but the Ottomans themselves used padişah (emperor) or hünkar to refer to their ruler.
 The emperor's formal title consisted of sultan together with khan (for example, Sultan Suleiman Khan).
 In formal address, the sultan's children were also entitled sultan, with imperial princes (şehzade) carrying the title before their given name, with imperial princesses carrying it after.
 For example, Şehzade Sultan Mehmed and Mihrimah Sultan were the son and daughter of Suleiman the Magnificent.
 Like imperial princesses, the living mother and main consort of reigning sultans also carried the title after their given names, for example, Hafsa Sultan, Suleiman's mother and first valide sultan, and Hürrem Sultan, Suleiman's chief consort and first haseki sultan.
 The evolving usage of this title reflected power shifts among imperial women, especially between the Sultanate of Women, as the position of main consort eroded over the course of 17th century, the main consort lost the title sultan, which replaced by kadïn, a title related to the earlier khatun.
 Henceforth, the mother of the reigning sultan was the only person of non-imperial blood to carry the title sultan.